-Having more number of defects per lines of code affects the application’s quality badly, and this suggests that longer has got to be spent on testing the appliance.
-Bad quality applications have an extended test cycle for every project deployment, because they need a high probability of getting more defects for each code change, which results in more pressure on the project management, the project developers, and therefore the project testers.
+Having more defects per line of code affects the application’s quality badly, and this suggests that long has got to be spent on testing the appliance.
+Bad quality applications have an extended test cycle for every project deployment because they need a high probability of getting more defects for each code change, which results in more pressure on the project management, the project developers, and therefore the project testers.

-Have good unit testing are often an honest reference for the system documentation because it contains the test scenarios of the system use cases.
-Additionally to the present, unit testing shows how the system APIs are used, which reflect the present design of the system.
+Having good unit testing is often an honest reference for the system documentation because it contains the test scenarios of the system use cases.
+Additionally to the present, unit testing shows how the system APIs are used, which reflects the present design of the system.
 This suggests that unit testing may be a powerful basis of code and style refactoring for having more enhancements within the system.
-Having good unit testing minimizes the amount of regression defects because in good unit testing the system features a repeatable number of test cases for each relevant defect.
+Having good unit testing minimizes the number of regression defects because in good unit testing the system features a repeatable number of test cases for each relevant defect.

 Having endless integration job that runs periodically on the appliance unit tests will make sure that these defects won’t happen again, because if a selected defect appears again thanks to a change within the application code, then the developer is going to be notified to repair the defect and make sure that the test suit of this defect passes successfully.